 about my resources

-As a result, this site is evolving into a living archive of practical and thoughtful magical resources—like my ongoing public Black Book project—designed to support and inspire fellow practitioners.
-I believe that knowledge should be a shared, collaborative effort, existing outside of paywalls, influencer culture, and hierarchical gatekeeping.
+As a result, this site has grown into a living archive of thoughtful, practical magical resources—such as my ongoing public Black Book project—intended to support and inspire other practitioners.
+It is built on the belief that magical knowledge should be collaborative and accessible, existing outside the frameworks of paywalls, influencer culture, and gatekeeping hierarchies.

-This site is entirely self-funded.
-I do not accept donations, sell readings or courses, or take sponsorships or brand deals.
-Everything you find here is a labor of love, created with one simple purpose: make witchcraft resources that are accessible, practical, thoughtful and free.
+Everything here is self-funded and entirely independent.
+I do not accept donations, sell courses or readings, nor do I host sponsorships or brand partnerships.
+What you’ll find is a labour of love—resources created with one guiding purpose: to offer magic that is accessible, practical, grounded, and free.

 I’ve been a practicing witch for 25 years, with nearly two years of study and exploration before I truly began what I consider my journey as a witch.
 My early years were rooted in cottage and hedge witchery, where I spent over a decade tending to home-based magic and spirit work before slowly developing the historically informed, folkloric magical tradition I practice today.